 In fact, I decided to divide this into 3 different specific art styles since they are quite different from each other.
 I feel like I could divide this even into more parts, but I don’t want to fill this article with just Japanese cartoon art styles!

-Old Japanese manga characters tend to have very human-like proportions when it comes to their bodies, with the difference of having quite big eyes most of the time.
+Old Japanese manga characters tend to have very human-like proportions when it comes to their bodies, with the difference of having quite big and cute eyes most of the time.

 In general, this art style also tends to focus on more feminine bodies, with very angular chins and thin bodies.
 Some styles would even exaggerate some parts of the body, for example, really long legs, compared to the rest to the body!